 - Download our Moving to Oslo Guide (PDF)

-The cost of living in Oslo is undeniably high, and it is considered one of Norway’s most expensive cities for expats.
-Mercer’s Cost of Living Survey for 2024 ranked Oslo as the 52nd most expensive city in the world (out of 226 cities surveyed).
+The cost of living in Oslo is undeniably high, making it one of Norway’s most expensive cities for expats.
+Housing, dining, and everyday expenses can be costly, particularly in central areas.

-One consolation is that high salaries offset some of these costs.
-Salaries in Oslo tend to be higher than in other Norwegian cities.
-You should carefully calculate your budget when planning a move to Oslo.
+One consolation is that high salaries help offset some of these costs.
+Wages in Oslo tend to be higher than in other Norwegian cities, making it possible to maintain a good standard of living.
+Expats should carefully calculate their budget when planning a move to Oslo to ensure they can manage their expenses comfortably.

 Cost of accommodation in Oslo